squidmin/java-labs/src/main/java/collections/collectionsclass/docs/making_collections_thread_safe.md

 - Making an `ArrayList` thread-safe

 Most of the collections such as `ArrayList`, `LinkedList`, `HashSet`, `HashMap`, etc., are not thread-safe.
-If two parallel threads modify any of these collections in parallel, the user can get stale data or `ConcurrentModificationException`.
+If two concurrent threads modify any of these collections, the user can get stale data or `ConcurrentModificationException`.

 We can use thread-safe alternatives such as `CopyOnWriteArrayList`, `ConcurrentHashMap`, etc., but what if we don't want to use these alternatives?
 What if we have already created an `ArrayList`, and now we want to make it thread-safe?

-The `Collections` class provides us with the following methods that can be used to make our existing collection thread-safe.
+The `Collections` class provides the following methods that can be used to make an existing collection thread-safe:

 1. `synchronizeCollection(Collection<T> c)`
 2. `synchronizedList(List<T> list)`